quicwg/base-drafts/draft-ietf-quic-recovery.md

 of the round-trip time and for the correct packet across packet number spaces.

-When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value.
+When a PTO timer expires, the PTO backoff MUST be increased, resulting in the PTO period being set to twice its current value, in each packet number space.
 The PTO backoff factor is reset when an acknowledgment is received, except in the following case.
 A server might take longer to respond to packets during the handshake than otherwise.
 To protect such a server from repeated client probes, the PTO backoff is not reset